Kessler Topaz Meltzer & Check, LLP - Important Deadline Reminder for Valaris plc Investors

 0

 Important Deadline Reminder:Investors who purchased Valaris securities during the Class Period may, no later than October 21, 2019, seek to be appointed as a lead plaintiff representative of the class.
-For additional information or to learn how to participate in this litigation please visit www.ktmc.com/valaris-plc-securities-class-action.
+For additional information or to learn how to participate in this litigation please click here.

 According to the complaint, Valaris provides offshore drilling services in various water depths worldwide, operating a rig fleet of ultra-deepwater drillships, versatile semisubmersibles, and modern shallow-water jackups.
 Valaris’ offshore fleet includes sixteen drillships, twelve semisubmersibles, fifty-four jackups, and two deepwater managed units.
 Prior to the Class Period, Valaris was known as Ensco plc (“Ensco”).